-Current tax is measured at the amount expected to be paid to (refunded from) the taxation authorities on the current year's taxable income(loss).
-In calculating the tax amount, the Group applies the tax rate and tax law and regulations enacted or substantially enacted by the end of the reporting period in jurisdictions where the Group conducts business activities and earns taxable income.
+Current tax is measured at the amount expected to be paid to or refunded from the taxation authorities on the current year's taxable profit (loss), plus adjustments to the amount paid in prior years.
+In calculating the tax amount, the Group applies the tax rate and tax law and regulations enacted or substantially enacted by the end of the reporting period in jurisdictions where the Group conducts business activities and earns taxable profit.